Eniii68/Template-HsH/README.md

 ## Recommended software

-As a Tex-Distribution, [MiKTeX is recommended](https://miktex.org/), TexLive should also work, but I don't use it much.
+As a tex-distribution, [MiKTeX is recommended](https://miktex.org/), TexLive should also work, but I don't use it much.
 You will also need `perl` to run `latexmk` and other useful tools.
 To edit the `.tex` files, you could use any text editor, but I personally like [Visual Studio Code](https://code.visualstudio.com/) the most, which can also be